Does SATOR Square

 The omnipresent, omnipotent and omniscient God thus accepted all human limitations in Christ to show us, in practical terms, how to live a satisfying human life, how to serve him and live in unity.

 Finally, this very spiritual text that is the Bible is in fact very concrete for us : it concerns our faith and our works.
-This text is itself authoritative: it is the LOGOS, the Word, the Word of Life, applied to our lives.
+This text is itself authoritative: it is the LOGOS, the Word, the Word of Life that is worth applying to our lives.

 3) Content of the critical texts: